Baron of Newton: Lawrence Dundas (1712–1781)

 Thomas Dundas of Fingask, Perthshire, and his wife Bethia Baillie, daughter of John Baillie of Castlecary, Stirlingshire, had two sons namely Thomas Dundas of Fingask and Carron Hall, and Lawrence Dundas of Kerse.
 Lawrence, born in 1712, became Sir Lawrence Dundas baronet, a Member of Parliament for Linlithgow burghs from 1747 to 1748, a Privy Councillor in 1771, Vice Admiral of Shetland and Orkney, Commissary General and a contractor to the British Army from 1748 to 1759, was created a baronet 16 November 1762.
 Sir Laurence Dundas of Kerse received several grants during the 1760s and 1770s including Seabegs in 1764, parts of Kerse in 1766, Abbotskerse in 1772, West Kerse in 1773, also Clackmannan in 1763, and Denboig 1766.
 He also acquired the lands and barony of Newton around this period.
 All these properties were in the Forth Valley an area which was rapidly industrialising.

 Lawrence Dundas (1766–1839)

 Lawrence Dundas, born 10 April 1766, he became Lord Lieutenant and Vice Admiral of Orkney and Shetland, Lord Mayor of York, and was created Earl of Zetland on 2 July 1838.
 The Honourable Laurence Dundas, eldest son of Thomas, Lord Dundas, was granted Kerse on 5 July 1806.
 [RGS.136.164/207] He was the husband of Harriot, daughter of General John Hale.
 On his death on 19 February 1839 he was succeeded by his son Thomas as 2nd Earl of Zetland.

 Philip David Pickering

 The rights and title of the Barony of Newton were passed to Philip David Pickering in December 2011 [SBR 2012/1] as the 13th Baron of Newton.
-Born in the UK August 1948, raised in Canada, now a retired chief technology officer and systems engineer, he lives in Australia.

-In 1969, Philip married Fiona McTaggart, (b.
-Glasgow 1950) and had a daughter, Joanne Alexandra Pickering, by her (b.
-May 1973).
-They divorced in September 1980.
-Philip later married Patricia Anne Campbell in Calgary Alberta, before immigrating to Australia in 1982.
-They are without issue.
-His daughter Joanne Alexandra, now married; of Victoria, British Columbia is heir apparent.